timescale/docs/self-hosted/uninstall/uninstall-timescaledb.md

     brew services restart postgresql
     ```

-1. Check that the TimescaleDB extension is uninstalled by using the `\dx`
+1. Check that the Timescale extension is uninstalled by using the `\dx`
     command at the `psql` prompt.
 Output is similar to:

     ```sql